HERA-Team/hera-images/DEMO.md

 -------------------------------

 Now we can start with the fun stuff.
-The following command creates a Docker container named `db` that will run the `pkgw/hera-test-db` image — we are essentially starting up a little encapsulated database server:
+The following command creates a Docker container named `db` that will run the `hera-test-db` image — we are essentially starting up a little encapsulated database server:

 ```
 sudo docker run -d --net hera --name db -h db \
   -e MYSQL_ROOT_PASSWORD=$DB_PASSWORD \
-  pkgw/hera-test-db
+  hera-test-db
 ```

 Here’s a brief rundown of the options used here: